Douglas MacArthur's escape from the Philippines: Aftermath

-MacArthur subsequently nominated Bulkeley for the Medal of Honor.
-The Commander in Chief, U.S. Fleet, Admiral Ernest King was not going to let MacArthur award the Medal of Honor to a naval officer, so he wrote a citation for Bulkeley on behalf of the Navy.
+MacArthur nominated Bulkeley for the Medal of Honor, but the Commander in Chief, U.S. Fleet, Admiral Ernest King, was not going to let MacArthur award the Medal of Honor to a naval officer, so he wrote a citation for Bulkeley on behalf of the Navy.
 Roosevelt presented it to Bulkeley in a ceremony in the Oval Office on 4 August 1942.
-Bulkeley contributed to a book about his PT squadron's exploits, entitled They Were Expendable.
-Parts were serialized in Reader's Digest and Life magazines and it became a bestseller in 1942.
-In 1944, it was adapted as a movie of the same name, with Robert Montgomery playing a character based on Bulkeley, John Wayne one based on Kelly, and Donna Reed in the role of an Army nurse with whom Kelly had a brief liaison.
-Postwar analysis found that most of the book's claims were exaggerated.